kubeflow/arena/docs/userguide/7-tf-serving.md

 Once this command is triggered, one Kubernetes service will be created to provide the exposed gRPC and RESTful APIs.

 4\.
-Enable Istio for Tensorflow serving
+Tensorflow serving with Istio enablement

 If you need to enable Istio for Tensorflow serving,  you can append the parameter `--enableIstio` into the command above (disable Istio by default).